ema2159/centaur-tabs/README.md

 So this extension provide an out of box configuration to use tabbar in Emacs.

 ### Installation
+You need install [projectile](https://github.com/bbatsov/projectile) first.

-Put tabbar.el and awesome-tab.el to your load-path.
+Then put tabbar.el and awesome-tab.el to your load-path.

 The load-path is usually ~/elisp/.

 It's set in your ~/.emacs like this:

 ```Elisp